atomist-skills/npm-depcheck-skill/SETTINGS.md

     Use this parameter to exclude specific files from scanning.

-1.  **Path to config file**

-    `depcheck` can be configured to use a project specific configuration file.
-    If this parameter is set and the configured configuration file exists in your project, it will be passed to `depcheck`.

 1.  **Specify how to fix unused or missing dependencies**

     Choose which how and when to fix unused or missing dependencies.
 The